wasiejen/Free-Snap-Tap/README.md

 **Only works on Windows.**

 A minimalistic Python-based Snap Tapping program compatible with all keyboards and supports:
-- adjustable Tap Groups (mutually exclusive keys with Snap Tap functionality)
+- Adjustable Tap Groups (mutually exclusive keys with Snap Tap functionality)
 - Key Replacements - change keys which can also be evaluated by Tap Groups
 - Aliases aka Null binds
-- Custom delay for everything that helps to be recognised as cheat because the input is not as perfect
+- Custom delay for every key event that helps to NOT be recognised as input automation because the input is not as perfect
   - see [### Example Use Cases for Aliases (to show what is possible right now)](https://github.com/wasiejen/Free-Snap-Tap?tab=readme-ov-file#examplesfor-aliases-to-show-what-is-possible-right-now)
 - With CLI User Interface to manage Tap_Groups and Key_Groups